tytydraco/yessleep/out/How_to_Survive_College__the_creatures_lair.md

 She ignored me and kept folding.
 She was finished with the rather impressive pile of bras and moved on to jeans.

 “Oh come on,” I said.
-“There’s a giant eyeball running around killing your kind!”
-Her lips thinned but she remained silent.
+“There’s a giant eyeball running around killing your kind!”Her lips thinned but she remained silent.
 Fine.
 If that was how it was going to be…

 I shook my shirt out, crumpled it into a ball, and threw it on the floor.